SarthakG16/50001_1D_Backend/README.md

   }
 ]
 ```

+When not logged-in, the command only returns posters **with the 'posted' status**.

 This command has a few optional parameters to refine the query performed on the server.

 - `/posters/?id=2` A poster of a specific id can be requested using this parameter.

 - `/posters/?status=pending` Posters with a specific status can be requested using this parameter.
+This given statuses can be stacked.

 - `/posters/?ignore_image=1` - Since the serialized image data can be quite large, this parameter returns results without the image data when set to 1.

-### GET /posters/mine
-When logged in as a user (or administrator), this command returns the poster details of the posters uploaded by the current user.
+- `/posters/?mine=1` - This flag indicates to return only posters that were uploaded by the current user.

 ### GET /posters/status
 When logged in as an administrator, this command returns the number of each status of poster, for example: